Entertainment Design - BA (Hons)

 You’ll work with the core principles of entertainment design — storytelling, space, figure, and audience — and learn how they interact to create impactful experiences.
 You’ll also develop your own direction through research, studio practice, collaboration, and critical reflection.

-Throughout the course, you’ll engage with industry-informed briefs and real-world challenges using emerging tools and technologies.
-Our affiliation with creative professionals ensures that your learning is relevant and that what you create makes you industry ready.
+Throughout the course, you’ll engage with industry-informed briefs and real-world challenges using emerging tools and technologies, while also exploring sustainable design practices and the ethical use of AI to ensure your work is both innovative and responsible.
+Our affiliation with creative professionals ensures that you’re learning is relevant—and what you create makes you industry-ready.
 Informed by sector leading organisations such as the Royal Shakespeare Company (RSC), Blackhurst and Co, Katapult, Scruffy Dog Creative Group, Digbeth Loc.
 Studios, and Boomtown Festival, you'll have the opportunity to gain invaluable exposure to the creative processes, expectations, and innovations driving the entertainment design industry.

 Over the duration of the course you will: